rbpatt2019/dash-covid19/README.rst

 This app is hosted by Heroku and lives `here <https://dash-covid19-pro.herokuapp.com/>`_.

-The helpfully hints are embedded throughout the app.
+The helpful hints are embedded throughout the app.
 Any where you see underlined text, you can mouse over to get a pop-up about what each component does.

-The documentation lines `here <https://readthedocs.org/projects/dash-covid19/>`_.
+The documentation lines `here <https://dash-covid19.readthedocs.io/en/latest/>`_.

-The code lives in `the repo <https://github.com/rbpatt2019/dash-covid19/>`_.
+The code lives in `here <https://github.com/rbpatt2019/dash-covid19/>`_.

 Usage
 -----

-The app contains six pages.
+The app contains 4 pages and 3 external links.
 The home page provides a brief summary of all the assorted links within the app, as well as an explanation of why I built the app.

 The "Explorer" page provides an interactive graph to help the user, well, explore the most up-to-date Covid-19 data.
 This page is constantly changing, so check back to see how the graphs evolve!